 Capitain Roberts burned or sold most of these vessels and only exceptions were superior ships such as two warships, both named "Royal Fortune" with 26 and 52 cannons and Royal Africa Company's prize ship, the "Onslow".
 He died in legendary battle against British Government's Captain Challoner Ogle.

-Sir Francis Drake was most famous privateer and one of the most notable sailors in history of the world.
-Captain Drake played most significant role in creating a role-model for pirates in the Golden Age of Pirates.
+Sir Francis Drake was the most famous privateer and one of the most notable sailors in the history of the world.
+Captain Drake played the most significant role in creating a role-model for pirates in the Golden Age of Pirates.
 He was an English hero because of his achievements, however to Spaniards he was nothing but the most hated pirate captain as he devastated Spanish army on many occasions.

 1. Cheng I Sao (Chinese, 1785 – 1844)

-Now merge all ships and vessels of previous 9 pirate captains in this list, then gather all pirates and sailors they had, and you couldn't have nearly enough power to beat mighty fleet of beautiful captain, Cheng I Sao.
+Now merge all ships and vessels of previous nine pirate captains in this list, then gather all pirates and sailors they had, and you couldn't have nearly enough power to beat mighty fleet of beautiful captain, Cheng I Sao.